aha999/DownloadButtons/README.md

 # Download Buttons

-Download buttons, that you can use in your projects.
+Download buttons that you can use in your projects.

 ## F-Droid